Bearer/bearer/docs/explanations/reports.md

 ### Customizing data subjects

-By default, Bearer maps all subjects to “User”, but you can override this by supplying Bearer with custom mappings.
+By default, Bearer CLI maps all subjects to “User”, but you can override this by supplying Bearer CLI with custom mappings.
 This is done by passing the path to a JSON file with the `--data-subject-mapping` flag when you run the privacy report.
 For example:

 ```bash
 bearer scan . --report=privacy --data-subject-mapping=/path/to/mappings.json
 ```

 The custom map file should follow the format used by [subject_mapping.json]({{meta.sourcePath}}/blob/main/pkg/classification/db/subject_mapping.json).
 Replace a key’s value with the higher-level subject you’d like to associate it with.
-Some examples might include Customer, Employee, Client, Patient, etc. Bearer will use your replacement file instead of the default, so make sure to include any and all subjects you want reported.
+Some examples might include Customer, Employee, Client, Patient, etc. Bearer CLI will use your replacement file instead of the default, so make sure to include any and all subjects you want reported.

 ## Data Flow Report